Resident engagement

 Coffee Breaks

-If you live in one of our sheltered schemes, why not join a coffee break with your neighbourhood housing officer and/or a repairs officer.
-You can let us know what issues are arising in your scheme or you can gather together to think of activities we might be able to assist in arranging.
-This is likely to take approximately 1 hour, two or three times per year.
+If you live in one of our sheltered schemes, please come along to one of our coffee breaks and talk to us about any issues that may be arising in your scheme or gather together to think of additional activities we might be able to assist in arranging.

 Other events